sigmer/portaldocs/portal-sdk/generated/top-design.md

 <a name="design-guidelines"></a>
 # Design Guidelines

 These design guidelines provide solutions for common scenarios in Azure.
-We formalize these best practices once several teams have a similar problem, use a well researched shared approach, and see successful real-world usage of the common solution.
+We formalize these best practices once several teams solve a similar problem using a well-researched approach and see successful real-world usage of the common solution.
 Azure teams should leverage these design guidelines to accelerate extension development and to provide users with a familiar experience so that users can easily adopt new Azure services.

 <a name="design-guidelines-controls-design-guidance"></a>
 ## Controls design guidance